MichaelBell/tinyQV/README.md

 ## Peripherals

-Probably stick to the same UART as in nanoV, maybe configured for 115200 when running at 66MHz?
+Using the same UART as in nanoV, configured for 115200 when running at 64MHz.
 Not loads of point in extra buffering as could only afford another byte or two and you normally printf a bunch of chars together.

-SPI is new.
-Find/write a simple controller.
-Target is to make using the ST7789 screen reasonably painless - maybe could support D/C toggling?
-Maybe 1 extra byte of buffer (make it configurable), mostly as a proof of concept.
+Simple SPI controller is implemted.
+Target is to make using the ST7789 screen reasonably painless, so it supports toggling a D/C line.

 ## FPGA testing